 Personal Structures is an international contemporary art platform, which generates the possibility for artists and art historians to discuss philosophical concepts in art.
 The first symposium was held at the branch of Ludwig Museum in Koblenz, Germany.

-In 2005 the GAA-Foundation started a series of Symposia around the topics Time-Space-Existence.
-This series was later continued by the European Cultural Centre and more sub-topics were discussed.
+In 2005 the European Cultural Centre started a series of Symposia around the topics; Time-Space-Existence.

 As part of Personal Structures, the following publications have appeared:

 |IN AMSTERDAM: TIME

 Time always implicates movement or change.
 The way we experience, think, and perceive time is in constant flux, i.e. depends on time.
 The possibilities for visualizing time using artistic means unavoidably change over the course of time. ”Personal Structures“ focuses on art which favors a concentrated, but subjective, form language.
 Hereby, directly or indirectly, time-concepts play an important role.
 Participating artists were a.o.: Roman Opalka, Rene Rietmeyer, Jo Baer, Henk Peeters, Joseph Kosuth and Lawrence Weiner.

 Space, space is so unknown that a discussion of it would have to begin with a rock.
 Basic artistic questions related to space and spatiality still need to be discussed.
 On the one hand, “space-relatedness” means the three-dimensional body of the artwork itself or its aesthetic interaction with the actual space in which it is placed.
 On the other hand, “space-relatedness” means the various notions of space depending on personal, cultural, and social circumstances.
 These become visible in the artist’s specific choice of his or her means of expression.
 Participating artists were a.o.: Richard Tuttle, Rene Rietmeyer, Robert Barry, Jessica Stockholder, Peter Halley and Keith Sonnier.